-Setting of the Council Tax Base is integral to the revenue budget and Council Tax setting process for 2022/23 and allows the Council, Police & Crime Commissioners Office for North Wales and Town/Community Councils to calculate next year's Council Tax precept.
+Setting of the Council Tax Base is integral to the revenue budget and Council Tax setting process for 2023/24 and allows the Council, Police & Crime Commissioners Office for North Wales and Town/Community Councils to calculate next year's Council Tax precept.

-The Base for has been calculated at 65,194 Band 'D' equivalent properties, after taking into account the total number of properties that will be subject to Council Tax, less those which are exempt from Council Tax or where statutory household discounts apply.
+The Base for has been calculated at 65,592 Band 'D' equivalent properties, after taking into account the total number of properties that will be subject to Council Tax, less those which are exempt from Council Tax or where statutory household discounts apply.

-Setting in the Tax Base at 65,194 Band 'D' equivalents also represents marginal growth in the Tax Base of 0.26% compared to the previous year, equivalent to an increase of 168 band D equivalent properties after taking into account the natural movement in discount and exemption levels.
+Setting in the Tax Base at 65,592 Band 'D' equivalents also represents marginal growth in the Tax Base of 0.61% compared to the previous year, equivalent to an increase of 398 band D equivalent properties after considering the natural movement in discount and exemption levels.

-RECO MMENDATIONS 1 Approve the Tax Base of 65,194 band D equivalent properties for tax setting purposes (as shown in Appendix 1) for the financial year 2022/23.
+RECO RECOMMENDATIONS 1 Approve the Tax Base of 65,592 band D equivalent properties for tax setting purposes (as shown in Appendix 1) for the financial year 2023/24.
 2 Continue to set a 'nil' discount for properties falling within any of the Prescribed Classes (A, B or C) and for this to apply to the whole of the County area.
-3 Continue to set a 50% Premium for 2022-23 on long term empty property and second homes falling into the Council Tax Premium scheme.
+3 For the purposes of setting the Tax Base, continue to set a 50% Premium for 2023/24 on long term empty property and second homes falling into the Council Tax Premium scheme, in accordance with the previous decisions of full Council.